asifaly/adorable-broccoli-8f72c/src/pages/index.md

         media_width: fifty
       - title: 'Build & Keep '
         content: >-
-          Most similar learning kits follow a assemble, disassemble and make a new project model.
+          Similar learning kits follow a assemble, disassemble and make a new project routine.
 Tinkercaps lets the kids **build & keep** their projects.
 So they can continue to play with it as a toy. (*Read as : So you parents can **showcase** to neighbors, relatives how your child is becoming the next Elon Musk.*)
         actions:
           - label: Learn More
             url: /style-guide